sdx23/acid-state-dist/test/readme.md

 Do they also get the transaction result (not only updated state)?
 Do Master and other Slaves get the update?

-# CRCSuccess

-Is a changed state from Master replicated by Slaves and CRC check successful?

 # CRCFail

 For diverged state the CRC check must fail (unless Checkpoints were replicated).